 - W2 documents

-After you apply and create an account, you can log in to your Marcus Personal Loans account to see the status of your application.
+After you apply and create an account, you can log in to your Marcus account to see the status of your application.
 You’ll also receive an email the moment anything changes in your application — meaning approval or declination.

 Once You’re Approved